Paklock/HackRF1/Help!-Im-not-receiving-anything!---Receive-Quality-Issues.md

 ## Nearby Transmitters
 Nearby transmitter can also cause intermittent signal loss, the culprit is almost always pager traffic as those signals can be very strong and transmit intermittently.
 A nearby trunking repeater could also be to blame.
 ## H2 Internal Battery Charger
 The H2 Internal Battery Charger can also intermittently cause noise when plugged in.
+Check [this](#h2-internal-battery-charger).
 ## Local Noise Sources
 There are many devices that can cause intermittent wideband noise: Screens, USB hubs, poorly designed cables, power supplies, faulty wiring, etc..
 You can go around unplugging things or flipping breakers to figure out what might be the source of noise.
 Simply walking outside might help as well.